xiachengs/DFC2025-OEM-SAR-Baseline/README.md

 ## Context
 <div align="justify">

-This repository contains the baseline model for the OpenEarthMap land cover mapping generalized few-shot semantic segmentation challenge.
  The motivation is to enable researchers to develop and benchmark learning methods for generalized few-shot semantic segmentation of high-resolution remote sensing imagery.
 The challenge is in two phases: the development phase is for developing and testing methods on a *valset*, and the evaluation phase is for tweaking and testing on a *testset* for final submission.

 </div>